Baháʼí House of Worship: Wilmette, U.S.

-The oldest extant Baháʼí House of Worship stands in Wilmette, on the shore of Lake Michigan near Chicago.
-It has received architectural awards.
-In 1978, it was added to the United States National Register of Historic Places.
-In 2007, the Baháʼí House of Worship was named one of the Seven Wonders of Illinois by the Illinois Bureau of Tourism.
+The oldest extant Baháʼí House of Worship is situated in Wilmette, on the shore of Lake Michigan near Chicago.
+It has received architectural awards, was added to the United States National Register of Historic Places in 1978, and was named one of the Seven Wonders of Illinois by the Illinois Bureau of Tourism in 2007.
 The temple is visited by about 250,000 people every year.

-During his journeys to the West, ʻAbdu'l-Bahá came to Wilmette for the groundbreaking ceremony of the temple and laid the foundation stone on 1 May 1912.
-The principal architect was Louis Bourgeois, though his original design ended up being amended numerous times due to impractical elements.
+During his journeys to the West, ʻAbdu'l-Bahá visited Wilmette for the groundbreaking ceremony of the temple and laid the foundation stone on 1 May 1912.
+The principal architect was Louis Bourgeois, although due to impractical elements in his design amendments were required as the work progressed.
 Construction began in 1921 and was completed in 1951, and the temple was dedicated in 1953.
 The total cost of the construction was above $2.6 million.
-From 1958–2001, the Wilmette House of Worship was associated with a "home for the aged", operated by the U.S. Baháʼí community.
+From 1958 to 2001, the Wilmette House of Worship was associated with a "home for the aged", operated by the U.S. Baháʼí community.

-The cladding of the building is composed of a concrete mixture of Portland cement, quartz, and sand, developed for the temple by John Joseph Earley.
-From ground level, the building stands approximately 58.2 metres tall and the diameter of the dome is 27.4 metres.
-The auditorium seats 1,191 visitors.
+The cladding of the building is composed of a concrete mixture of Portland cement, quartz and sand, developed for the temple by John Joseph Earley.
+The building is 58.2 metres tall, the diameter of the dome is 27.4 metres, and the auditorium can accommodate 1,200 people.
 The exterior is adorned with symbols from various religions, including the Latin Cross, the Greek Cross, the star and crescent, the Star of David, the swastika (which is an ancient symbol used in Hinduism, Buddhism, and Jainism), and the five-pointed star.
 The grounds of the temple feature nine fountains, rows of Chinese junipers, and a wide range of flowers including thousands of tulips planted each fall.